Orange County Workers’ Compensation Attorney

 - Wrongful death

 It is important for all California workers to realize that workers’ compensation is not the only possible outlet for financial recovery.
 Workers injured in negligence-related incidents may be able to pursue greater or additional compensation through the civil court system with personal injury cases.
-If your accident involved someone else’s negligence or intent to harm, talk to a workers’ comp attorney before you file for workers’ compensation.
+If your accident involved someone else’s negligence or intent to harm, talk to an Orange County accident attorney before you file for workers’ compensation.
 Another legal route to a maximum settlement may be in your best interest.

 Workers’ Compensation Statistics and Benefits

-Workers’ compensation programs paid a total of $62.3 billion to injured workers across America in 2014.
+Workers’ compensation programs paid a total of tens of billions to injured workers across America in 2021.
 Medical bills accounted for $31.4 billion, while lost wages accounted for $30.9 billion.
 The California State workers’ compensation insurance system provides coverage to more than 500,000 employers.
 It provides benefits to about 800,000 injured workers annually.
-Data from January to September 2017 shows 12,243 workers’ compensation claims in the state of California, paying around $508,120,598 to injured workers total.
+Data from January to September 2021 shows more than 13,000 claims in the state of California, paying around $500 million for injured workers in total.
 Below is the breakdown of benefits to which each worker is entitled through the program:

-- Total cost of medical care related to the injury.
+- The total cost of medical care related to the injury.
 This may include hospital bills, surgeries, medications, live-in care, medical equipment, and other past and future medical costs.
 Any medical treatment necessary to “cure or relieve” the side effects of a personal injury are coverable under workers’ compensation.

 - Temporary disability benefits.
 If a worker loses wages because of a temporary disability from the injury, he or she will receive partial lost wages.
 Eligibility kicks in as soon as the worker loses three days of work or more.
 The California workers’ compensation system pays two-thirds of average weekly wages during this time.